 It’s possible that this shift is only transient (perhaps resulting from the recent spike in commodity prices).
 Even so, it represents a temporary and positive shift in the agricultural market.

-If you are in need of funding as an alternative to selling off your land to developers, Bankers South can help with an agricultural loan or a short term ag bridge loan so that you can take advantage of growing commodity prices.
+If you are in need of funding as an alternative to selling off your land to developers, AgAmerica Lending can help with an agricultural loan or a short term Ag bridge loan so that you can take advantage of growing commodity prices.